Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-where $\C[\Z/r\Z\wr S_d]$ is the group algebra of the complex reflection group $\Z/r\Z\wr S_d\cong (\Z/r\Z)^d\rtimes S_d$, see~\cite[Theorem~9]{mas}.
+where $\C[\Z/r\Z\wr S_d]$ is the group algebra of the complex reflection group $\Z/r\Z\wr S_d\cong (\Z/r\Z)^d\rtimes S_d$, see \cite[Theorem 9]{mas}.
 Thus, we can apply our main theorem and obtain a cellular basis for these quotients of $\C[\Z/r\Z\wr S_d]$.
-If $m\geq d$, then~\eqref{eq-schurweyl4} is an isomorphism (see~\cite[Lemma~11]{mas}) and we obtain that $\C[\Z/r\Z\wr S_d]$ itself is a cellular algebra for all $r,d$.
-In the extremal case $m_1=m-1$ and $m_2=1$, the resulting quotient of~\eqref{eq-schurweyl4} is known as Solomon's algebra introduced in~\cite{sol} (also called algebra of the inverse semigroup or rook monoid algebra) and we obtain that Solomon's algebra is cellular.
-In the extremal case $m_1=m_2=1$, the resulting quotient is a specialization of the blob algebra $\cal{BL}_d(1,2)$ (in the notation used by Ryom-Hansen in~\cite{rh}).
+If $m\geq d$, then \eqref{eq-schurweyl4} is an isomorphism (see Lemma 11 loc. cit.) and we obtain that $\C[\Z/r\Z\wr S_d]$ itself is a cellular algebra for all $r,d$.
+In the extremal case $m_1=m-1$ and $m_2=1$, the resulting quotient of \eqref{eq-schurweyl4} is known as Solomon's algebra introduced in \cite{sol} (also called the algebra of the inverse semigroup or the rook monoid algebra) and we obtain that Solomon's algebra is cellular.
+In the extremal case $m_1=m_2=1$, the resulting quotient is a specialization of the blob algebra $\cal{BL}_d(1,2)$ (in the notation used in \cite{rh}).
 To see this, note that both algebras are quotients of $\C[\Z/r\Z\wr S_d]$.
-The kernel of the quotient to $\cal{BL}_d(1,2)$ is described explicitly by Ryom-Hansen in~\cite[(1)]{rh} and is by~\cite[Lemma~11]{mas} contained in the kernel of $\Phi_{\mathrm{cl}}$ from~\eqref{eq-schurweyl4}.
-Since both algebras have the same dimensions, i.e. $\sum_{i=0}^d{d \choose i}^2$, they are isomorphic.
+The kernel of the quotient to $\cal{BL}_d(1,2)$ is described explicitly by Ryom-Hansen in \cite[(1)]{rh} and is by \cite[Lemma 11]{mas} contained in the kernel of $\Phi_{\mathrm{cl}}$ from \eqref{eq-schurweyl4}.
+Since both algebras have the same dimensions, they are isomorphic.